steve-fryatt/today/README.md

 Today needs to be built using the [Desktop Development Environment](https://www.riscosopen.org/content/sales/dde) from RISC OS Open.

-It can be checked out from the GitHub repository using the Git client from RISC OS Open.
+It can be checked out from the GitHub repository directly on to a RISC OS system using the Git client from RISC OS Open.

 You will need to have two utilities - BuildInfo and XMLMan - installed on your Run Path for the build to work.
 These can be obtained from <https://www.stevefryatt.org.uk/risc-os/programming-tools>, and the easiest way to ensure that they are found is to install them into Boot:Library.